myoung34/plaato-keg-esphome/README.md

 TODO:

 * Figure out how pct2075 works for temperature
-* Figure out how the water sensor pins work
-* Figure out how the magnetic reset works (and give it a purpose)
 * Redo this in something like FreeRTOS where I can compile it on the fly for others who don't to use ESPHome
 * Distribute binaries
 * Find an easy way to "zero" a keg on the fly